 Top Loading versus Front Loading: The Big Choice

 While many people might mistakenly believe that all backpacks are essentially made alike, that mindset is like equating a hatchback sedan to a car with a regular trunk.
-For travelling Europe, you essentially have two different options for backpack styles: the more traditional top loading packs and the less common, but also functional front loading packs.
+For traveling Europe, you essentially have two different options for backpack styles: the more traditional top-loading packs and the less common, but also functional front loading packs.

-The downsides of top loading backpacks is that they are generally more difficult to unpack.
+The downsides of top-loading backpacks is that they are generally more difficult to unpack.
 If your contact case has drifted down to the bottom of your pack and you need it urgently, you´ll most likely have to go sift through all your things before eventually finding it.
 Furthermore, these packs come with lots of straps, and we mean lots of straps.
-While theses do attach to the quality suspension system, they can easily get caught on conveyor belts and other places.
+While these do attach to the quality suspension system, they can easily get caught on conveyor belts and other places.

 Front loading packs, also known as panel loading backpacks, look more like your traditional school backpack with a zipper that opens down the front.
 The zippered front makes for easy access to all of your stuff, allowing you to maintain some sense of order while trying to find some obscure item that you know is somewhere in your pack.
 Furthermore, these packs also generally have other compartments (zippered or simply pouches) attached to the outside of the pack that allow you to stay better organized.

 The main drawbacks of front loading packs is that zippers tend to break, no matter how well made they are.
 When you are trying to pack in that one last pair of socks, the extra pressure to the zipper seams can lead to breaking which means that you´re in for a tough day of travel.
 Furthermore, some people find that front loading packs are too wide and thus uncomfortable to carry for longer trips.